Nadav-Nesher/Nadav-Nesher/README.md

 ### Hi there 👋

 - 🔭 I'm working on linguistic AI and NLP in general
-- Naturally, I love Python, LLMs, spaCy and LangChain 🦜
+- I love Python, LLMs, spaCy and LangChain 🦜

 <!--